-Camilla ‘deeply saddened’ to learn of Paul O’Grady’s death
+Queen ‘deeply saddened’ by death of fellow dog-lover Paul O’Grady

 O’Grady was known for his love for animals.
 He lived in a farmhouse in Kent with Portasio along with a menagerie of animals including four dogs, goats, sheep, chickens and barn owls.

-He became an ambassador for Battersea Dogs & Cats Home in 2012, and the charity has hailed the entertainment star as a “champion for the underdog”
+He became an ambassador for Battersea Dogs & Cats Home in 2012.
+The charity has hailed the entertainment star as a “champion for the underdog”.

 O’Grady was given a special recognition award at the 2018 National Television Awards for the impact For The Love Of Dogs had on helping find homes for rescue animals nationwide.